tuliopaim/PocMultiTenant/README.md

 #### MigrationService

-A console application responsable for querying the Tenants and applying the latests migrations for each one of them DataBases.
+A console application responsable for querying the Tenants and applying the latests migrations for each DB.